AInitikesh/ArialSegmenation/README.md

 # Satellite Imagery Segmentation

-Goal of this project is to segment the road networks from satellite captured images.<\br>
+Goal of this project is to segment the road networks from satellite captured images.<br/>

 I have refered and copied some code which I felt usefull from https://towardsdatascience.com/road-detection-using-segmentation-models-and-albumentations-libraries-on-keras-d5434eaf73a8.